guildai/guild.ai/pages/start/optimize.md

 Select the **HPARAMS** tag and then select **SCATTER PLOT MATRIX VIEW**.

-TensorBoard displays scatter plots of hypermaraters and metrics.
+TensorBoard displays scatter plots of hyperparameters and metrics.

 In the left side panel, *deselect* the following hyperparameters: